 Robert will at least upgrade the defense and bring some upside on the bases.
 He has stolen 20+ bags in three straight seasons and went 33-41 in stolen base attempts last year.
 He should also bring some juice against left-handed pitching, as he’s a career .293/.367/.505 hitter with the platoon advantage.
 His production against southpaws tanked in 2024 but rebounded last season.

 The Mets pay a 110% tax on spending as a three-time repeat luxury tax payor whose CBT payroll is above $304MM.
-Robert is guaranteed $22MM for one season — the option buyout is guaranteed money — so they’re hit with a $24.2MM tax bill for the move.
+Robert is guaranteed $22MM for one season — the option buyout is guaranteed money — so they’re tagged with a $24.2MM tax hit.
 It’s a $46.2MM commitment overall, albeit one that comes with the upside of what could be a bargain option in ’27 if Robert hits his ceiling.
-RosterResource calculate their CBT number around $357MM, putting them on track to exceed last year’s season-ending $347MM mark, which required a $91.6MM tax payment.
+RosterResource calculate their CBT number around $357MM, putting them on track to exceed last year’s season-ending $347MM mark — which required a $91.6MM tax payment.
 There’s a good chance they’ll have a tax bill north of $100MM by the end of the ’26 season.

 They’ve taken on $64MM in AAV commitments for the 2026 season between the Robert trade and Bo Bichette signing over the past five days.
-The Mets haven’t wanted to lock themselves into lengthy deals one offseason after the Juan Soto signing, so they’ve compensated with significant short-term investments to chase upside.
+The Mets haven’t wanted to lock themselves into lengthy deals one offseason after the Juan Soto signing.
+They’ve compensated with significant short-term investments to chase upside.
 Robert should be the everyday center fielder as long as he’s healthy.
-That’d push Tyrone Taylor either into a fourth outfield role or as a stopgap in left field if prospects Carson Benge and Jett Williams open the season in Triple-A.
+That’d push Tyrone Taylor either into a fourth outfield role or as a stopgap in left field if prospects Carson Benge and Jett Williams open the season in Triple-A. It seems likely to take them out of the running on Cody Bellinger, the top unsigned position player.

-Although the White Sox missed their opportunity to trade Robert at the apex of his value, they deserve some credit for exercising this year’s $20MM option rather than cutting him loose for nothing in free agency.
-That at least netted them a multi-positional depth piece in Acuña, who felt superfluous on the Mets but is a fine target for a rebuilding team.
+Although the White Sox missed their opportunity to trade Robert at the apex of his value, they deserve some credit for exercising this year’s option rather than cutting him loose for nothing in free agency.
+That at least netted them an intriguing depth piece in Acuña, who felt superfluous on the Mets but is a fine target for a rebuilding team.

 The younger brother of Ronald Acuña Jr., Luisangel is a former Rangers signee whom the Mets acquired in the 2023 Max Scherzer deadline deal.
 His bloodlines and previous inclusion in one marquee trade have made him a more well-known prospect than his production probably warrants, but he’s not yet 24 and provides some multi-positional utility for skipper Will Venable.